SQL Projects

 - Incorporated input validation and transaction rollbacks for error handling and data integrity.

-- Full file(s) available for download!
+- Full file(s) available for download on Github!

 # Sample Code: Insert Donations with ON CONFLICT Handling